La escopeta nacional

 La escopeta nacional (in English, The National Shotgun) is a 1978 Spanish comedy film directed by Luis García Berlanga.
 The first installment in a critically and commercially successful trilogy, the picture is an indictment of the legacy of Francisco Franco and the business classes upon whom he depended for support.
-The picture was followed in the trilogy by Patrimonio nacional and Nacional III, both of which were released in 1981.
+The picture was followed in the trilogy by Patrimonio nacional and Nacional III, which were released in 1981 and 1982.

+Plot

+A Catalan manufacturer of electronic intercoms travels to Madrid, accompanied by his lover, to attend a hunt that he himself has organized.
+What he intends is to interact with people from Spanish high society to promote his business.
+At the Marquis of Leguineche's estate he meets various characters and experiences a multitude of situations as absurd as they are crazy.